Tuesday, October 28, 2008

 "So they put slave masters over them to oppress them with forced labor . . .They made their lives bitter with hard labor . . . in all their hard labor the Egyptians used them ruthlessly . . .
 The Israelites groaned in their slavery and cried out, and their cry for help went up to God.
 God heard their groaning. . .
 So God looked on the Israelites and was concerned about them. . .
 Then the Lord said, 'I have indeed seen the misery of my people in Egypt.
 I have heard them crying out because of their slave drivers . . .
 So I have come downto rescue them . . .
 Then the Lord said to Moses, 'Go tell Pharaoh and say to him, "This is what the Lord says: Let my people go" (Ex 1.11-13; 2.23-25; 3.7-8; 8.1, NIV).

 God redeemed slaves.
 God was moved by the cry of the powerless.
 The amazing story of the Exodus was the response of the Lord of grace to oppression.
 This marvelous act of redemption by God is the basis of Israel's own way of life as God's people.
+They were "saved by grace" in this moment of God's great act.
 They were redeemed slaves.
 They had experienced the euphoria of deliverance from a life of bondage.
 A people redeemed share redemption with other slaves.

-Israel would never forget the gospel of the Exodus.
-The book of Deuteronomy has the Exodus inter-woven through its teaching.
-Deuteronomy bears witness to the great story (the Exodus), the great commandment (love God with our very being), and the great society (loving our neighbors).
-The Ten Commandments are rooted in the grace of God (Deut 5.6) and the Sabbath commandment in particular.
-Sabbath rest was to be granted to sons, daughters, servants, even animals because "you were slaves in Egypt and the Lord your God brought you out with a mighty hand" (Deut 5.15).
+Israel would never forget the Gospel of the Exodus.
+The book of Deuteronomy has the Exodus inter-woven through its teaching to its very core.
+Deuteronomy bears witness to the Great Story of gracious redemption (the Exodus), the Great Commandment (love God with our very being), and the Great Society (loving our neighbors).
+The Ten Commandments (i.e. Words in Deuteronomy) are rooted in the grace of God (Deut 5.6) and the Sabbath commandment in particular.
+Sabbath rest was to be granted to sons, daughters, servants, resident aliens (i.e. non-Israelites) even animals because "you were slaves in Egypt and the Lord your God brought you out with a mighty hand" (Deut 5.15).
+Thus the Sabbath bridges Loving God and Loving our neighbor.

 In reminding Israel of what it means to be the people of God, Moses states that they were to be a people of a circumcised hearts (Deut 10.16) and defenders of the aliens (Deut 10.18).
 Moses first reminds them of the uniqueness of Yahweh, "He defends the cause of the fatherless and the widow, and loves the alien, giving him food and clothing."
-The people of God must follow God's own example.
-So Moses, after declaring God's own priority, commands "And you are to love those who are aliens, for you yourselves were aliens in Egypt" (Deut.
+The people of God must follow God's own example - this is how he treated THEM.
+So Moses, after declaring God's own priority, commands Israel "And you are to love those who are aliens, for you yourselves were aliens in Egypt" (Deut.
 10.18-19).
-Israel, the rescued alien, was to be God's instrument in caring for other aliens.
+Israel, the rescued - redeemed and graced! - alien, was to be God's instrument in caring for other aliens.
+To be an instrument of grace and shalom to their neighbors.
+To be the people of God is to be the channel of mercy into the fallen world.

-The Psalmists impress upon the minds of Israelites the place the poor have in the heart of Yahweh through their liturgy.
+The Psalmists impress upon the minds of Israelites the place the poor have in the heart of Yahweh through their liturgy, that is their corporate worship.
+Redeemed slaves are constantly living breathing sabbaths in the world.
+They are to become Jubilees!
+God set them free - they are now the tool of grace to set others free.
 The following sampling represents an aspect of God's worship that is, perhaps, missing in our contemporary assemblies.

 Rise up, O LORD; O God, lift up your hand;